Premierships of Harold Wilson: Electoral defeat and resignation

-Second period as prime minister (1974–1976)
+Second premiership (1974–1976)

 Labour won more seats (though fewer votes) than the Conservative Party in the general election in February 1974, which resulted in a hung parliament.
 As Heath was unable to persuade the Liberals to form a coalition, Wilson returned to 10 Downing Street on 4 March 1974 as prime minister of a minority Labour Government.
 He gained a three-seat majority in another election later that year, on 10 October 1974.

+1975 European referendum

 One of the key issues addressed during his second period in office was the referendum on British membership of the European Community (EC) which took place in June 1975: Labour had pledged in its February 1974 manifesto to renegotiate the terms of British accession to the EC, and then to consult the public in a referendum on whether Britain should stay in on the new terms.
 Although the government recommended a vote in favour of continued membership, the cabinet was split on the issue, and Ministers were allowed to campaign on different sides of the question.
 The referendum resulted in a near two-to-one majority in favour of Britain remaining in the EC.